Table of Contents

-The most common form of a splenic cyst is that caused by a parasitic infection known as a hydatid cyst.
-MRI images show a well-define lesion that is filled with water.
+The most common form of a splenic cyst is caused by a parasitic infection known as a hydatid cyst.
+MRI images show a well-defined lesion that is filled with water.
 Computed tomography scans are usually helpful in the confirmation of the diagnosis, but when in doubt, MRI can be used to visualize a hypointense T1 lesion, a markedly hyperintense T2 lesion and no enhancement after contrast administration.

-Splenic hemangiomas are the most common benign tumor of the spleen.
+Splenic hemangiomas are the most common benign tumors of the spleen.
 They appear as hypointense lesions on T1-weighted images and hyperintense on T2-weighted images.
 After the intravenous administration of gadolinium, splenic hemangiomas typically show early nodular centripetal enhancement followed by homogenous enhancement on delayed imaging.

 Patients with tuberous sclerosis can develop benign splenic tumors that are usually single and are composed of normal splenic tissue.
 These lesions are typically heterogenous on T2-weighted images and usually show diffuse enhancement after the intravenous administration of gadolinium.